Skip to content

 });

-Prisma automatically parameterizes the status value, preventing any injected SQL from being executed.
-If raw SQL queries are necessary, use prepared statements with placeholders rather than string interpolation.
+Prisma parameterizes status automatically, so injected SQL never gets executed.
+If you need raw SQL, use prepared statements with placeholders instead of string interpolation.

 Edit page